 - New research has indicated that this practice should no longer be considered evidence-based.

 On the other hand, an approach based on neuroscience will take into account how the brain works.
 As new information is learned about brain functioning approaches will be updated to stay consistent with neuroscience.

-Behaviorism still practiced throughout the United States and still considered “evidence-based” completely misses the difference between behaviors that are willful and behaviors that are automatic (stress behaviors).
+Behaviorism is still used throughout the United States and still considered “evidence-based”, even though it completely misses or ignores the difference between behaviors that are willful and behaviors that are automatic (stress behaviors).
 It misses the fact that human behavior changes depending on whether the brain’s “threat detection system” is triggered, setting off flight/fight or freeze behaviors.
 Understanding and applying the neuroscience allows adults to respond to children experiencing stress with compassion and support rather than punishment.